raspberrypilearning/welcome-to-my-world/en/step_3.md

 title: My clones don't appear
 ---

 Are your clones hidden?
-Make sure that when the clones are created the `show`{:class='block3looks'} is being used.
+Make sure that when the clones are created, the `show`{:class='block3looks'} option is used.
 Also make sure that you have them on the `front layer`{:class='block3looks'}.

 --- /collapse ---